-California’s state name is traditionally attributed to the rush of 49ers who came panning for treasure.
-But there are those who insist that the nickname—the Golden State—has just as much to do with the California poppy, the delicate yellow-orange state flower that carpets the state each spring from Arcata in the north to San Diego in the south.
+California’s nickname is traditionally attributed to the rush of 49ers who came panning for treasure.
+But there are those who insist that the name—the Golden State—has just as much to do with the California poppy, the delicate yellow-orange state flower that carpets the state each spring from Arcata in the north to San Diego in the south.

 Peak season for any given area can vary somewhat from year to year, based on rainfall amount and temperatures, so it pays to check links to get the most updated information.
 While drought can suppress the wildflower blooms, significant rain in the state since last fall means that a super bloom is on its way.
 Here’s where and when to find wildflowers in California this spring—and beyond.

 Peak Season: December-July

-Death Valley National Park: Without a doubt, the holy grail of California wildflower events is the Mojave Desert “superbloom,” most famously at Death Valley–an event that occurs only every 10 to 15 years (the last two were in 2016 and 2005).
-While Death Valley National Park did not receive enough early season rains to produce a super bloom in 2019, Joshua Tree National Park, also in the Mojave, is also a “must-see” this year.
+Death Valley National Park: Without a doubt, the holy grail of California wildflower events is the Mojave Desert “super bloom,” most famously at Death Valley–an event that occurs only every 10 to 15 years (the last two were in 2016 and 2005).
+While Death Valley National Park did not receive enough early season rains to produce a super bloom in 2019, Joshua Tree National Park, also in the Mojave, is a “must-see” this year.
 Blooms have already started near the park’s south entrance and are expected to last longer than usual thanks to cool temperatures in the area.

-Anza-Borrego State Park: The largest state park in California (600,000 acres), about 85 miles northeast of San Diego in the Colorado desert, comes alive during wildflower season with desert marigold, desert lily, sand verbena, desert sunflower, apricot mallow, desert five-spot, Orcutt’s woody aster, and blooming cacti.
+Anza-Borrego State Park: The largest state park in California (600,000 acres), about 85 miles northeast of San Diego in the Colorado Desert, comes alive during wildflower season with desert marigold, desert lily, sand verbena, desert sunflower, apricot mallow, desert five-spot, Orcutt’s woody aster, and blooming cacti.
 After experiencing heavy rains throughout the winter, the park expects a super bloom similar to the one in 2017 to hit its peak in late February through early March 2019.

 Channel Islands National Park: The five islands that make up this park 25 miles off the Santa Barbara coastline enjoy a breadth of wildflower offerings, and each is unique.
 On Anacapa, Santa Barbara, and San Miguel islands, yellow coreopsis can begin blooming in January, usually lasting through March.
 The rare, butter-yellow soft-leaved Indian paintbrush is endemic to the Channel Islands, but only found these days on Santa Rosa Island.
 San Miguel also is home to lupine and poppies, while Anacapa features vibrant red paintbrush and island morning glory.
 Santa Barbara Island also blossoms with lavender chicory and pale-yellow cream cups.